Assistant Professor of History, Smith College and Amherst College

 |Send E-mail||Office: Pierce Hall 108||Phone: 585-3742|

-His research focuses on intellectual, political, and cultural history of the Russian empire and on ideologies of imperial expansion, Russian nationalism and Russia 's nationalities.
+His research focuses on intellectual, political, and cultural history of the Russian empire and Soviet Union and on ideologies of imperial expansion, Russian nationalism and Russia 's nationalities.
+Sergey’s research into the history of the Eurasianist movement led him to explore connections between re-imaginings of Russian imperial space and the emerging structuralism in interwar Europe.
 He is also interested in the history of the Russian Empire in Siberia, the Far East, and North America, in particular in the interactions of native peoples and imperial structures, and in the history of missionary activities and scholarly exploration.
 He is a founding editor of Ab Imperio.
-Studies in New Imperial History and Nationalism in the Post-Soviet Space (http://abimperio.net)
+Studies in New Imperial History and Nationalism in the Post-Soviet Space

 His publications include:

 Books and edited collections: